exercism/v3/languages/elixir/exercises/concept/booleans/.docs/instructions.md

 ### 2. Define if pac-man scores

-Define the `Rules.score?/2` function that takes two parameters (_if pac-man has a power pellet active_ and _if pac-man has eaten a dot_) and returns a boolean value if pac-man scored.
-The function should return true if pac-man has a power pellet active and/or a dot.
+Define the `Rules.score?/2` function that takes two parameters (_if pac-man is touching a power pellet_ and _if pac-man is touching a dot_) and returns a boolean value if pac-man scored.
+The function should return true if pac-man is touching a power pellet or a dot.

 ```elixir
 Rules.score?(true, true)